Jadersonrilidio/product-inventory/README.md

 }
 ```

-Provided all ProductType repositories have the `all()` method implemented.
+Provided that all ProductType repositories have the `all()` method implemented.